Surveillance involving trespass

 Police powers to keep surveillance data

-- the criminal proceedings related to the offence for which the surveillance was collected (including appeals) have finished,
+- the criminal proceedings related to the offence for which the surveillance was collected (including appeals) have finished, or

 - any appeal period for those criminal proceedings has expired (whichever is latest).